Radioactive waste safety frequently asked questions

 Yes.
 The operator must demonstrate that protection of people and the environment has been considered and that there will be minimal risk of any radiation exposure.
 This includes consideration of any impact on surrounding environment and activities now and into the future.
 Detailed environmental assessment will inform decisions on licensing and ongoing monitoring will be established to assess and verify performance.

-How long will a disposal facility be in operation for?
+How long will a radioactive waste disposal facility be in operation for?

-A disposal facility will need to be in managed until the radioactivity of the low level waste disposed of at the site presents no significant risk to people and the environment.
+A disposal facility needs to be in managed until the radioactivity of the waste disposed of at the site presents no significant risk to people and the environment.